saeidrazavi/Dictionary-learning-for-reconstructing-noisy-image/README.md

 $$where \ Y \ is \ concatinated \ form \ of \ y_{i}'s \ and \ X  \ is \ concatinated \ form \ of \ x_{i}'s$$

-so we can find closed form solution for dicationary and update it in just one step :
+so we can find closed form solution for dictionary and update it in just one step :

 $$\boxed{D^{K}=YX^{(K)T}(X^{(K)}X^{(K)T})^{-1}}$$